Build a Custom Voice AI for Pre-Screening Candidates

 For example, a logistics firm screening 150 dispatchers needs to check for experience with specific routing software.
 A generic tool can't do this.
 A low-code workflow attempting this becomes a tangled mess of duplicate steps, timing out on large audio files and offering no way to debug a bad score from the LLM.

-We start by defining a detailed scoring rubric based on your 3-5 essential screening questions.
-We translate your ideal answer criteria into a structured prompt for the Claude API, specifying the exact skills, keywords, and response structures to score.
-This rubric is a JSON configuration file, not hardcoded logic, so you can update it without a developer.
+Syntora would approach building a voice AI pre-screening system as a focused engineering engagement, starting with a discovery phase to define your specific requirements.
+The first step involves collaborating to define a detailed scoring rubric based on your essential screening questions.
+We would translate your ideal candidate answer criteria into a structured prompt for the Claude API, specifying the exact skills, keywords, and response structures for evaluation.
+This rubric would be designed as a configurable JSON file, allowing your team to update scoring parameters without developer intervention.

-The entire system is deployed on AWS Lambda, which is highly cost-effective for event-driven workloads like this.
-The candidate records their answers via a simple web interface or by calling a Twilio-provisioned number.
-From the moment they submit, the score, rationale, and full transcript are written to a custom note in your ATS in under 90 seconds.
-We have built direct integrations for Greenhouse and Lever.
+The entire system would be deployed on AWS Lambda, an environment well-suited for cost-effective, event-driven workloads.
+Candidates could record their answers through a simple web interface or via a Twilio-provisioned number.
+The engineered system would write the score, rationale, and full transcript to a custom note in your ATS.
+Syntora would develop custom integrations for specific ATS platforms such as Greenhouse and Lever, ensuring data flows correctly into your existing workflows.

 The system processes a recording, transcribes it, scores it against your rubric, and updates your ATS in less time than it takes to load a video.